confluentinc/examples/ccloud-observability/docs/observability-overview.rst

 Using |ccloud| has the advantage of circumventing the trials and tribulations one would face when monitoring an on-prem Kafka cluster, but you still need to monitor your client applications and, to some degree, your |ccloud| cluster.
 Your success in |ccloud| largely depends on how well your applications are performing.
-Monitoring your client applications gives you insights on how to fine tune your producers and consumers, when to scale your |ccloud| cluster, what might be going wrong, and how to resolve the problem.
+Observability into the performance and status of your client applications gives you insights on how to fine tune your producers and consumers, when to scale your |ccloud| cluster, what might be going wrong, and how to resolve the problem.